AzureianGH/HEMgine/README.md

 HEMgine is an emulator engine designed to perform various emulation tasks.
 The project is primarily written in C++, the Raylib library for graphical output and additional functionalities.
 The goal of HEMgine is to show what can be done with enough patience and (no) will.

 ## Important!
 - The emulator does NOT come with a BIOS.
 You will need to provide your own BIOS file to run the emulator.
+(This is temporary and will be changed in the future once a stable BIOS is created)
-- For example:
+For example:
 ```c++
 int* fileSize = (int*)malloc(sizeof(int));
 uint8_t* BIOS = LoadFileData("resource/yourbiosfile.leaf", fileSize);